mirusu400/HM_SOS_TOT/README.md

 You can extract each xbb and get lots of raw datas, I'll call us `PAPA` files.
 (Because it has `PAPA` flag at the head of file.)

 ### 2-2.
 Convert PAPA file as JSON file
+Of course, you can edit `PAPA` files with [Kuriimu](https://github.com/IcySon55/Kuriimu), but I highly recomment use my tools.
+Kuriimu PAPA plugins are a bit unstable, and maybe not capatable for some PAPA files.

 Using `extract.py`, you can convert PAPA as JSON file.
 Just drag and drop original file/folder and automatically convert as JSON file.

 Modify extracted texts, but *YOU SHOULD NOT EDIT ascii ENCODED TEXTS.* if you modify these, games cannot recognize original texts.
 You only edit *UTF-16* sections.